Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 - Investing in network infrastructure, such as switches, routers, and firewalls.<br>
 - Hiring experts to design, implement, and manage the cloud infrastructure.<br>

 Capital expenditures are typically large, one-time expenses that are not incurred on a regular basis.
-The goal of capital expenditures in cloud computing is to create a scalable, flexible, and highly available computing infrastructure that can support the organization's computing needs for several years to come.
+The goal of capital expenditures in cloud computing is to create a scalable, flexible, and highly available computing infrastructure that can support the organization's computing needs for several years to come.<br>

+### Operational Expenditure(OPEX)

+Operational expenditures (OPEX) refers to the ongoing costs associated with using and maintaining a cloud infrastructure.
+These costs are incurred on a regular basis and are separate from capital expenditures, which are one-time investments made in purchasing hardware and software resources.<br>

+Examples of operational expenditures in cloud computing include:<br>

+- Monthly or annual subscription fees for cloud-based software and services.<br>
+- Pay-as-you-go charges for using computing resources, such as virtual machines and storage.<br>
+- Costs for maintaining and updating the cloud infrastructure, such as hardware upgrades, software patches, and security measures.<br>
+- Labor costs for managing and supporting the cloud infrastructure, including the salaries of IT staff and contractors.<br>
+-
+Operational expenditures are an important consideration for organizations that are planning to adopt cloud computing, as they can significantly impact the overall cost of using the cloud.
+To minimize operational expenditures, organizations may choose to adopt cost-saving strategies, such as using reserved instances, implementing cost monitoring tools, and optimizing their use of cloud resources.<br>